-Mother of God.
-I stopped her here, “You’re not serious?
+Mother of God, I thought.
+I said, “You’re not serious?
 What the hell did he do?”

-“He was still trying to dismiss it, ‘There has to be a logical explanation,’” Becca says this in a know-it-all sounding low voice and sort of shakes her head back and forth.
+“He was still trying to dismiss it, ‘There has to be a logical explanation,’” Becca says this in a low know-it-all sounding voice while she shook her head back and forth.

 I thought this Jake sounded like a jerk.
 I asked “What did he think it was?”

-“He thought it was the baby,” she said and rolls her eyes.
+“He thought it was the baby,” she said, rolling her eyes.

 “What did you think it was?”
 I asked.

-She paused, pushed the swing, “I thought maybe it was my grandmother.
-We were really close when I was little, she passed away when I was sixteen.
+She paused, watching the swings for a moment before saying, “I thought maybe it was my grandmother.
+She passed away when I was sixteen and we were really close.
 I thought maybe she was playing a silly joke, letting me know that she was with us, watching over Skylar.
 It made me feel a little less lonely.”
 Becca gives me a sort of side glance.

-“I think that I knew deep down that it wasn’t her before I actually let myself really consider it.
+“I think that I knew deep down that it wasn’t her before I actually let myself really believe it.
 We’d probably been in the house for a little over a month when the scratching started to wake me up at night.
-I chased it all over the house, I’d think it was coming from the third floor and I’d go to look for it and it would move to the living room or the study.
+I chased it all over the house.
+I’d think it was coming from the third floor and I’d go to look for it and it would move to the living room or the study.
 I had a hard time sleeping anyway, but it was like it knew when I was just dozing off after feeding Skylar and it would start up.
 Scratch.
 Scratch.
 Scratch.”
-She stopped, seeming to get overwhelmed.
+She stopped, overwhelmed.

-“In hindsight, I knew that I didn’t want anything to do with this house,” She watched her daughter swing back and forth for a moment, then continued, “I think everything happens for a reason.
-Signing the P&S, selling our condo, I thought I was just filled with jitters, but I see now that those weren’t jitters, that was dread.
-Interior alarms were going off and I ignored them.
-I don’t do that anymore.”
-Becca paused, “If something doesn’t feel right, I trust the feeling.”
+“In hindsight, I knew that I didn’t want anything to do with that house,” She watched her daughter swing back and forth for a moment, then continued, “I think everything happens for a reason.
+Signing the P&S, selling our condo, I thought I was just filled with jitters, but I see now that those weren’t jitters, it was dread.”

 Once we were settled I asked, “What happened next?”

 “So things really started to get bad after this time in the basement.
-I was doing laundry, and I was, you know,” she pauses, smiling sadly, “It had just been one of those long days.
+I was doing laundry, and I was, you know,” she paused, smiling sadly, “It had just been one of those long days.
 Jake had texted that he wasn’t going to be home until late and I had been expecting him.
 I’d just gotten the baby down for a nap and I was so tired.
-I was moving laundry from the washer to the dryer and I was,” she pauses, watching the kids play, “I was crying.
+I was moving laundry from the washer to the dryer and I was,” she paused again, watching the girls play, “I was crying.
 I was just so tired.”

-Becca smiles, watches some kids ride a toy dump truck down a hill next to the playground, then says, “I felt something pat me on the back.”
+Becca smiled, watched some kids ride a toy dump truck down a hill next to the playground, then admitted, “I felt something pat me on the back.”

 “I know that it sounds ridiculous.
 I know that it is completely unbelievable.
 But something patted me on the back while I was crying.
 Three little pats.”

-She reached over and gives me three soft pats in the middle of my back.
+She reached over and gave me three soft pats in the middle of my back.
 Pat.
 Pat.
 Pat.

-I had chills all over my body, and I knew that I would need a Unisom to fall asleep that night.
+I had chills all over my body, and I knew that I would need a Unisom to sleep that night.
 I didn’t want to hear another word, but I asked, “Did you just run out of there screaming?”